xMurungi/xMurungi/README.md

 <hr>

  - 🤎I am Joses
  - 🔭 I’m currently working on web development projects using HTML, CSS and JavaScript.
-[Weather Project website](https://xmurungi.github.io/Weather-API/)
+[LinkedIn]([https://xmurungi.github.io/Weather-API/](https://github.com/xMurungi/linkedin-clone))
- - 🌱 I’m currently learning HTML, CSS and JavaScript.
+ - 🌱 I’m currently learning React.
  - 👯 I’m looking to collaborate on cool web projects that can help me learn and grow as a software engineer.
  - 🤔 I’m looking for help with learning and building beautiful websites that will leave users satisfied and amazed.
  - 💬 Ask me about web development and other cool tech stuff.
 I might have limited knowledge to your questions though😂😂